 Grid Operations Oversight

-Primarily the grid operations oversight activity lies with the NGIs where for each NGIs of set of collaborating NGIs there is a ROD team who monitors the availability and reliability of sites.
+Primarily the grid operations oversight activity lies with the NGIs; for each set of collaborating NGIs there is a ROD team that monitors the availability and reliability of sites.
 Here ROD stands for Regional Operator on Duty.
 These ROD teams respond to alarms raised in a dashboard.
-An alarm is raised in case a certain test ran at a site fails.
+Tests are run routinely and an alarm is raised when a certain test at a site fails.
 The procedure is that if the alarms are open, which means that the problem is not solved, for more than 24 hours, a GGUS ticket is raised against the site.
 ROD teams will also monitor this progress that is made in solving the ticket.
 If this progress is not sufficient then an escalation procedure kicks in which eventually may lead to site suspension.

 NGIs are free to do what they want in the first 24 hours after an alarm has been raised.
 The NGIs have a 1st line support group in place that will assist sites to solve their problems.
-NGIs are free in how they implement 1st line support.
+NGIs are also free in how they implement 1st line support.
 In some regions a group of 1st line supporters contact the site to help them solve the problem if an alarm is raised or sites can contact the 1st line support themselves.

-The coordination of the grid operations oversight lies with the Netherlands and Poland since the start of EGI Inspire.
-To describe this activity in more detail, both NGIs will perform the following tasks:
+The coordination of the grid operations oversight lies with the Netherlands and Poland and has done so since the start of EGI InSPIRE.
+To describe this activity in more detail; both NGIs will perform the following tasks:

 Ticket and alarm oversight by a COD team, where COD stands for Central Operator on Duty.
 The COD team monitors if alarms and tickets are handled correctly by the ROD teams and takes action if this is not the case.